We’re not affiliated with Doctors Without Borders, but there are similarities and differences between us.

 Doctors without Borders requires you to be skilled and qualified.
 Generally, you need to be a doctor, nurse, or water-sanitation expert, with at least two years of experience.

 Our Medicine & Healthcare Internships are open to students of all levels of experience.
 We also offer medical programs specifically designed for high school students.
-The majority of our programs focus on learning and observation, so we don't require previous medical experience.
-Read our popular blog where we explain how we facilitate this in an ethical way.
+The majority of our programs focus on learning and observation, so we don’t require previous medical experience.

 Context